 |June 24th||Johannis' Day||Dia de São João|

 |June 29th||Saint Peter||Dia de São Pedro|

 |Aug.
 15th||Assumption Day||Assunção|

 Moving Holidays in Portugal

 As in some other countries, Portuguese counties can set their own holiday.
 In most cases, this municipal feast is dedicated to St. Anthony on June 13.
-In likewise many regions, St. John is commemorated on June 24.
+Likewise, in many regions, St. John is commemorated on June 24.
 Other days are: